UN assembly suspends Russia from top human rights body

 The 47-member Human Right Council was created in 2006 to replace a commission discredited because of some members’ poor rights records.
 The new council soon faced similar criticism, including that rights abusers sought seats to protect themselves and their allies, and for focusing on Israel.

 Along with Russia, four other permanent members of the U.N.
-Security Council — Britain, China, France, and the United States, which rejoined this year — currently are serving three-year terms on the Human Rights Council.
-Other members with widely questioned rights records include, along with China, Eritrea, Venezuela, Sudan, Cuba and Libya.
+Security Council — Britain, China, France and the United States, which rejoined this year — currently are serving three-year terms on the Human Rights Council.
+Other members with widely questioned rights records include China, Eritrea, Venezuela, Sudan, Cuba and Libya.

 While almost half the U.N.’s 193 member nations supported the resolution, more than half either voted against it, abstained or didn’t vote.